 - rolled oats: this is what I use.
 They are also known as old fashioned oats.
-Some people say steel cut oats are great but I find them to be way too chewy.
+Some people say steel-cut oats are great but I find them to be way too chewy.
 If that's your thing, then you can use them as well.
 In a pinch, you can use quick oats if you don't have old-fashioned oats on hand.
 You may need to adjust the amount of milk but other than that, they will work!

-- sweetener: I LOVE maple syrup.
+- sweetener: I LOVE pure maple syrup.
 It is my preferred breakfast sweetener.
 Use the sweetener you prefer.
-Honey, sugar, whatever it may be, and adjust to your liking!
+Honey, sugar, brown sugar whatever it may be, and adjust to your liking.

 - chia seeds: not necessary, but a great way to give your oats a boost of protein and fiber.
 Please do not go out and buy them if you are not interested.
 They will be fine without.

 - Pinch of salt: I like to add just a pinch to my recipes for a touch more flavor.
 Up to you!